sigfox/javascript/packages/koa-boom/README.md

 ## Features

 - Mount a custom boom method to the context. ctx.status & ctx.body are filled by the Boom error content
-- A status 400 is considered as a validation error by koa-boom and add the formatted error to ctx.body.validation
 - Exports a boom helper that can be used by providing it the context.
 That can be a great alternative to using the middleware
+- Accepts a custom function taking the koa context as a parameter, it allows you to define when a validation error should be returned depending on the context.
+- By default, a status 400 is considered as a validation error by koa-boom and add the formatted error to ctx.body.validation

 ## Install